 There is love involved in the good works of the principle of good and evil, but it is a human love which springs from the egocentric, self-oriented human heart.
 The selfish human modus operandi strives for recognition and applause and will go to great lengths to satisfy its need to rise and distinguish itself above others.
 It is always judging its position in the ladder of success at the cost of others, and it will reach higher and higher at the expense of others.
 It may mask its selfishness by good works in order to hide its true ambition, but it nevertheless remains self-oriented.
 That is the human heart, and there is no escaping it outside of Jesus Christ.

-The other motivational factor in the principle of good and evil is the use of punishment in order to elicit or shape good behavior, and all punishment methods are by definition violent, from the subtle to the overt.
+The other motivational factor in the principle of good and evil is the use of punishment in order to elicit or shape good behaviour, and all punishment methods are by definition violent, from the subtle to the overt.
 In Lucifer’s new rule of law, arbitrary punishment was a pre-requisite.
 In fact, it was over the issue of arbitrary punishment that he introduced his rule of law in the universe, and this was the foundational issue for his rebellion against God.
 He claimed that the Achilles’ heel in God’s law of agape love for the governance of the universe was its lack of arbitrary punishment.
 He claimed and predicted that without arbitrary punishment, God’s rule of law was doomed for failure.
 Since there was no inherent punishment in agape love, Lucifer himself had the freedom to introduce his law without having to fear punishment or destruction from God.
 What he did not accept however, even after God had warned him, is that unavoidable and unstoppable punishment and destruction would occur from within his own violent system.

 In Satan’s law of good and evil, when evil is perpetrated, it is arbitrarily condemned and punished by the use of verbal or physical violence, ostracism or the imposition of penalties, to name just a few.
 There are all sorts of negative corrective methods he uses to bring about behavioural change in the subjects at hand.
 No matter what form these punishments take, they are all violent.
 The use of physical violence as a mode of punishment is the most visible form of violence, death being the most drastic.